tgrothe/ilias-disable-save-all/README.md

 # ilias-disable-save-all

-A tiny Tampermonkey JavaScript script, to disable the save all buttons in ILIAS
+A Tampermonkey JavaScript script to disable the save all buttons in ILIAS to prevent accidental saving of unwanted changes.

 ---